 Watercolor Block #140

-Paper is secured on all four sides to prevent warping while painting.
+This paper is secured on all four sides to prevent warping while painting.
+A personal favorite for framable finished pieces.

 What's the difference between a "canvas board" and a "stretched canvas"?
 A canvas board is most likely cotton canvas glued to a hard piece of paperboard or cardboard and primed with gesso, a sort of sealer.
 You'll find that canvas board is a bit less expensive than stretched canvas, so it is great for practicing.
 To display a canvas board painting attach a stick on hanger thingy to the back. (yes, that's an artist's term).